-John Newbery (1713-1767) is often acknowledged as one of the first publishers of books for children - A Little Pretty Pocket Book heralded as the first children's book.
-Prior to that, children were content to take adult books for their own: there were the tales of Gulliver and the Lilliputians, Robinson Crusoe, and other adventurous tales.
-John Newbery published books intended solely for children, and two hundred years later there has never been more or better children's literature than in the 21st century.
+Prior to the 18th century publishing for children did not exist.
+Young readers borrowed from the adult lexicon to read tales of Gulliver and the Lilliputians, Robinson Crusoe, and other adventurous tales.
+It was not until John Newbery (1713-1767) became one of the first publishers of books for children.
+A Little Pretty Pocket Book is often cited as the first children's book.
+Mother Goose, fairy tales, myths and legends, and a few books we now call classics, such as Treasure Island, Peter Pan, and Tom Sawyer came in the following years.

 Grandparents of today's generation were introduced to books of Virginia Lee Burton, Ezra Jack Keats, Dr. Seuss, and Maurice Sendak.
 These giants of children's literature emerged with touchstone titles that set the pace for today's books.
-Of course, before these giants there were editions of Mother Goose, fairy tales, myths and legends, and a few books we now call classics, such as Treasure Island, Peter Pan, and Tom Sawyer.
 The early 1960s saw the beginning of the golden age of picture books, the gorgeous illustrated books, the toy books, and the televised or full-length movies of children's books.

-Now we are entering a period where picture books bring both a chance to reminisce about favorite books from childhood, a chance to think of favorite authors and titles, of themes, and of what makes them appealing even today, as well as an era of stimulating picture books written for an older audience.
-A resurgence of children's books, and an interest from readers of all ages, has been launched by highly successful movies made from extremely popular novels: Holes (Louis Sachar), Because of Winn Dixie (Kate Dicamillo), and Harry Potter, Books 1-7 (J.K.
-Rowling).
+Now we are entering a period where the books of childhood bring a chance to reminisce, to revisit favorite authors and titles, themes, and to focus on the appeal factor.
+New categories include picture books written for an older audience.
+A resurgence of children's books, and an interest from readers of all ages, has been launched by highly successful movies made from extremely popular novels: Holes (Louis Sachar), Because of Winn Dixie (Kate Dicamillo), Harry Potter, Books 1-7 (J.K.
+Rowling), and The Hunger Games Trilogy (Suzanne Collins).